 The Long Prairie Chamber Orchestra was formed in 1974 by two couples, Orv and Reta Dahlen and Lowell and Janet Klukken.

-Throughout the years, the Long Prairie Chamber Orchestra has performed the Messiah and other works with a choir from Sauk Centre.
-Also, the orchestra has had members of the Saint Paul Chamber Orchestra join in a performance.
+The orchestra's first performance was held at the armory in celebration of our country's Bicentennial.
+During Orv Dahlen's direction, the orchestra performed a short bus tour in North Dakota.
+Many of the concerts were held at the former Long Prairie Arts Center and the Christie House Museum.
+Throughout the years, the Long Prairie Chamber Orchestra performed the Messiah and other works with a choir from Sauk Centre.
+The orchestra also joined members of the Saint Paul Chamber Orchestra in a performance.